 The Uniform Guidance procurement requirements (2 C.F.R.
 Part 200, Subpart D) apply to CDBG-DR and CDBG-MIT funded projects.
 These policies and procedures ensure that Federal dollars are spent fairly and encourage open competition at the best level of service and price.
 PRDOH's procurement processes are in full compliance with federal laws, rules, and regulations, including but not limited to 2 C.F.R. part 200, in particular, 2 C.F.R. § 200.317, the Appropriations Act, the Federal Register Notices, and applicable Federal, State, and local laws, rules, and regulations.
-These requirements are to be adhered to by all parties participating in the procurement.
+All parties participating in the procurement are to adhere to these requirements.

 PRDOH, as the grantee of the CDBG-DR/MIT funds, has determined that procurement processes and policies of the CDBG-DR/MIT programs will be governed by the provisions of federal statute 2 C.F.R. § 200.317.
-It allows PRDOH to follow its procurement policies and procedures as established in 2 C.F.R. § 200.317 and, in turn, allows subrecipients to be subject to the provisions of 2 C.F.R. §200.318 to 2 C.F.R. §200.327.
-Consistent with federal standards, PRDOH adopted the Procurement Manual for the CDBG-DR, CDBG-MIT, and CDBG State Programs, Regulation No. 9506 of September 25, 2023.
+It allows PRDOH to follow its procurement policies and procedures as established in 2 C.F.R. § 200.317 and, in turn, allows subrecipients to be subject to the procurement standards in 2 C.F.R. § 200.318 through 2 C.F.R. § 200.327.
+Consistent with federal standards, PRDOH adopted the Procurement

+Manual for the CDBG-DR, CDBG-MIT, and CDBG State Programs, Regulation No. 9506 of September 25, 2023.